 - Organization-wide updates.
 When slides and files are updated by someone, those updates are pushed out to all users – ensuring everyone stays current.

 - Reporting.
 Companies know who presented what content to whom and when.
 Companies no longer have to guess when something was last used.

-- Compliance.
+- Linked or forced slides.
 Managers and executives can ensure that required disclosures are included in each presentation.
 They can also make sure that the complete story is told.

 Chapter 4 – Presentation Management Is Risk Management